niebielistki/remixshop-brand-filter-userscript/README.md

 #### OVERVIEW
-This project contains a Userscript developed to enhance the shopping experience on [remixshop.com](https://remixshop.com/) <b> by hiding product listings from specified brands </b>.
+This project contains a Userscript developed to enhance the shopping experience on Remixshop <b> by hiding product listings from specified brands </b>.
 The script aims to provide a personalized browsing experience for users interested in vintage and second-hand clothing without the clutter of undesired brands.

 #### FEATURES
 - Dynamically hides product listings from a predefined list of brands.